mateowoetam/daemonix/README.md

 sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/DXC-0/daemonix:latest
 ```

-To enable any additionnal feature use :
+To use any additionnal feature use :

 ```
 daemonix-helper